Folk Music and Morris Sides

 The initial concept of Alan’s show was to promote tracks which lesser known artists had submitted to the Soundcloud platform.
 We are delighted that some of the acts we featured, went on to record some greats CD’s and appear at Folk Clubs and Folk Festivals around the country.

 As the show developed, we were receiving loads of CDs for review and we were happy to feature new releases on Folkrise usually before they had been heard anywhere else.
-We still have a stack of material which we can use if we ever resurrect the show in the future.
+We still have a stack of material which we can use on the new show.

-At one stage, we had a ‘sister’ website up and running.
-It was called ‘UK Morris Dancers’ and we featured news and articles from the web which related to the Morris.
+At one stage, we had a ‘sister’ website up and running, ‘UK Morris Dancers’ It featured news and articles from the web which related to the Morris.
 Then as now, we also had a huge index of Morris Sides across the UK.
 Our current index now has over six hundred and fifty side listed with links to the web and Facebook.
 We firmly believe that our guide is the most comprehensive, up to date and easy to use on the web.

 At this point, we must mention that we are not a booking agency for Morris Sides.
 When we last ran on the web, we used to get loads of inquiries from people and organisations who wished to book a side for an event.
 We are unable to help, but suggest that a search of our index will provide information which will be useful and point people in the right direction.